 There’s no single business model for web-based publications and probably will never be.
 Curation is as expensive and hard to monetize as any content but it is a useful service and represents true opportunities to serve needs which aren’t fully served yet.

-Top image credit: “Strawberry Picking” by bigbirdz.
+Top image credit: Detail from “Strawberry Picking” by bigbirdz.
 Creative Commons License BY.

 I wrote “Report and Curate With the Same Passion” on Paper.li’s blog, it was originally published on May 3, 2012.
 Reproduced here with permission.